turingschool/lesson_plans/ruby_02-web_applications_with_ruby/model_testing_in_rails.markdown

                     length:     { in: 5..50 }
 ```

-## Your Turn

-Write tests and implement the code for these features:

-* A state must be exactly two characters.
-Take a look at the documentation to figure out how to do exact length validations.
-* Cities and countries may only contain uppercase letters, lowercase letters, and spaces.
-* Extension: What is a confirmation validation?
-Can you create one for email?
-(Warning: this will probably break some tests you've already written.
-Just go back and update those failing tests.)

 ## Custom Validations

 What happens if we want to ban all users named Richard?
 We will need a custom validation method.
 First, let's write a test: